 Insurance companies use several methods to you to take less than the value of your case:

 - Offering you quick money before you know the extent of your injuries

-- Delaying in order to wear you down
+- Delaying your claim to wear you down

 - Requesting unnecessary information